 5. The evacuation walkway with a height of more than 20 m in the buildings.

-8.5.4 The smoke exhaust facilities should be set in the underground or semi-underground buildings (rooms) and the windowless rooms in aboveground buildings with a total floor area of more than 200 m2 or a room floor area of more than 50 m2 and with lots of people or combustible materials.
+8.5.4 The smoke exhaust facilities shall be set in the underground or semi-underground buildings (rooms) and the windowless rooms in aboveground buildings with a total floor area of more than 200 m2 or a room floor area of more than 50 m2 and with lots of people or combustible materials.

 9.3.11 The fire valves with nominal operating temperature of 70°C shall be installed at the following locations for the air ducts of ventilation and air conditioning systems: